How Often Can You Do A 3-Day Fast?

 Scientists speculate that this is so our bodies have the energy to search for food and stay alert to predators during times of scarcity.
 This mild increase in adrenaline is one of the reasons you don’t want to stay in a fasted state ALL the time.
 Your adrenal glands need to rest.

-TLDR: How Often Can I Do a Three-Day Modified Fast?
+TLDR: How Often Can You Do a Three-Day Modified Fast?

 For most people, fasting once per month or once per quarter is just the ticket for preventative healthcare that helps improve lifespan, lower inflammation, improve insulin sensitivity, regenerate healthy cells, and flush waste and old or mutated cells.